 Warning: We don't recommend using multiple-choice cards for general-purpose learning.
 They're a great way to practice for an exam when you have a question bank or a series of sample questions, but for best results they should be used as part of an overall learning strategy, mixed with other types of flashcards – not exclusively.
 For more details, check out Using Multiple-Choice Flashcards Effectively.

-To create a multiple-choice card, type a question, then >>A).
-Then type the options you want to show.
-Option A is the correct answer; additional options will be treated as wrong answers.
-(The answer choices will be presented in a random order every time you practice, so you can't accidentally memorize the letter of the correct answer.)
+.
+Then type the answers you want to show on the front of the card.
+Answer A is the default correct answer; other answers will be treated as incorrect.
+(The answers are presented in random order each time you practice, so you can't accidentally memorize the letter of the correct answer.)